Sparkplug84/route_share_MS4/README.md

 10. After a user adds a membership type to the basket, a message will appear to alert them to this and specify what has been added and a link to view the basket.
 Unlike all other messages on the site which appear for 5 seconds, this one has the alternative functionality of an exit button that the user will have to use to close the message.
 This is because this particular message has a lot more information than most so it gives the user more time to think about what they want to do.
 11. When a user wants to purchase the chosen membership they can navigate to the checkout page through the basket page.
 This will then display a further order summary and a form to fill out basic user details and payment card details.
 Within in the payment card element is a hidden card error section where potential card errors will alert the user in real time to prevent them submitting the wrong card details.
 12. When the user submits the checkout form, animated loading screen will appear for a few seconds while the payment is being processed.
 If there is a problem with the form for example they will be redirected back to the checkout page and a message will alert them to the problem.
 If the checkout was successful they will be directed to a success page where a further summary of their order will be available for them to see.
+13. On successful checkout a user profile will be created for the user to view their current details and membership information including how many routes they have currently saved.
+This will automatically update when a user saves a route so the user can keep up to date with the current status of the membership.
+14. In the route details page of any route there will be a button to get the route map and directions.
+There will first be a check if the user has a profile and which membership type they have and a further check to see how many routes they currently have saved and if all the conditions are met the map will be revealed and the route added to the users saved routes.
+If the conditions are not met the user will receive a message informing them of the reason.
+15. The user's saved routes can all be viewed on a seperate page which is accessable from the user profile or the profile icon dropdown menu.
+16. There is a forum page on the site which gives users the chance to create a post about something cycling related.
+Other users can browse through the posts and toggle the full post text to reveal it or hide it again.
+If the user clicks on the 'View Comments' link they will be brought to a new page for that post where they can comment on the post.
+All posts are editable and deletable only by the user who created them.
+17. A 'Contact Us' section is also available if users, registered or not, wish to contact the Route Share owner to make a query.
+There is an option for the user to get a copy of the mail that is created, sent to them so they can receive the same mail that the Route Share team will receive.
+This mail will also contain all the details they filled in on the form.

 [↥ Back to top](#Mark-McClean)